AIvilization v0: Toward Large-Scale Artificial Social Simulation with a Unified Agent Architecture and Adaptive Agent Profiles: Artificial Society

-The Survival and Physiological Constraints governs three core physiological states for each agent: satiety $S_a(t)$, energy $E_a(t)$, and health value $J_a(t)$, which have different upper bounds subject to residential tier $R_a$.
+Each agent carries three physiological state variables, energy $E_a(t)$, satiety $S_a(t)$, and health $J_a(t)$, whose upper bounds are set by the current residential tier $R_a(t)$.
+These variables impose homeostatic constraints on reward-seeking behavior, so agents cannot treat production, work, and trade as cost-free symbolic actions \cite{keramati2014homeostatic}.
 All work and production activities cost satiety and energy.
-Satiety can be replenished through food consumption, with higher level commodities yielding faster restoration.
-Energy recovers primarily via sleep.
-If energy or health falls below critical thresholds, the agent becomes temporarily incapacitated and cannot engage in labor or production.
-Health deteriorates due to stochastic illness events and cumulative sleep deprivation.
-Agents can see doctor in hospital and recover health value.
-Detail recovery action types can be found in Appendix B Table ~\ref{tab:all_action}.
+Satiety is replenished through food consumption, with higher-level commodities yielding faster restoration.
+Energy recovers primarily through sleep, whose hourly recovery rate also depends on residential tier.
+Health deteriorates through stochastic illness events and cumulative sleep deprivation, and agents can visit the hospital to recover health value.
+Successful recovery actions are capped by the current residential upper bound.
+The recovery parameters of individual actions are catalogued in Appendix~\ref{app:environment-catalogs}.

+By default, agents start at the full capacity of the first residential tier.
+Controlled experiments may override the initial values, as specified in Section~\ref{sec:evaluation-protocol}.
+The platform rejects any action whose post-action energy, satiety, health, balance, or required inventory would become negative, and failed actions consume no time or resources.

 To further internalize sustainability constraints, productive efficiency is modulated by